MetOffice/simulation-systems/source/Reviewers/releases/um_main_release.rst

 * The script will install the new kgo on every platform in order azspice->ex1a.
 Once these are finished installing it will rsync to the EXCD.
 To install the entire kgo database will take some time.

-Once you believe you have installed the KGO you should fcm revert the changes you made to the variables.rc files to reset the KGO variables, ``fcm revert rose-stem/site/meto/variables*``
+Once you believe you have installed the KGO you should fcm revert the changes you made to the variables*.cylc files to reset the KGO variables, ``fcm revert rose-stem/site/meto/variables*``

 The test suite should now be rerun to confirm the kgo has been installed properly.
 As we can't restart Cylc8 rose-stem suites, the entire thing needs to be rerun.
 We're just checking that the kgo has been installed, so it's probably unnecessary to wait for the entire thing - instead just ensure a reasonable range of rose-ana tasks have passed.